m-migliore/triviasaurus-master/README.md

 # Triviasaurus
-Master holder for frontend and backend of Triviasauru A trivia game that allows users to test their knowledge in a variety of categories
+Master holder for frontend and backend of Triviasaurus.

+A trivia game that allows users to test their knowledge in a variety of categories.

 ## Frontend
 https://github.com/m-migliore/triviasaurus-frontend